jigius/core-media-chunk/README.md

-# Things related to data producing for various medias
+Various interfaces related to data producing for various medias